stuartellis/multiform/README.md

     make stack-plan STACK_NAME=example_app STACK_VARIANT=feature1 ENVIRONMENT=dev

-By default, all commands apart from *stack-info* run in a container.
+By default, all of the commands apart from *stack-info* run in a container.
 To run without a container, set *DOCKER_HOST=false*.
 For example:

     make stack-fmt STACK_NAME=example_app DOCKER_HOST=false